Media education resources for health professionals

-There are a range of educational resources developed to improve awareness and knowledge about kidney disease and the impact on Aboriginal and Torres Strait Islander people, their families and communities.
+There are a range of education resources developed to improve awareness and knowledge about kidney disease and the impact on Aboriginal and Torres Strait Islander people, their families and communities.

 All the resources listed have been reviewed and recommended for educating Aboriginal and Torres Strait Islander people about kidney health.

-Please note that some videos may contain images and voices of people who have died and content of a sensitive nature.
+Please not: some videos may contain images and voices of people who have died and content of a sensitive nature.

 ‘Big Girls Don’t Cry’

 The cultural and emotional impact of kidney disease is devastating on Aboriginal and Torres Strait Islander communities.
 The spirit shown in these stories does not date.

 In the documentary ‘Big Girls Don’t Cry’, three videos follow three women – Essie Coffey of Muruwari clan, Mariah Swan of Kamilaroi clan and Glenda Kerinaiau of Tiwi clan – to tell how they are affected by kidney disease.
 The strength and resilience they display makes a very moving film.

 A 26-minute documentary, directed by Darrin Ballangarry, produced by Ronin Films as part of the National Indigenous Documentary Fund Series 5.
 See more here.

 A film about living a healthy and long life with well-controlled diabetes – is an effective educational resource for all health professionals working with Aboriginal people in central Australia.